danielro/org.apache.cordova.plugin.irc/README.md

 org.apache.cordova.plugin.irc
 ===========
-This is a simple IRC plugin for Corodova/PhoneGap.
+This is a simple IRC plugin for Corodova/PhoneGap on Android.
 Forked from https://github.com/ograycode/Cordova-IRC to be installable from CLI and compatible with *Cordova 3.0*.

 ## Installation